-- 11.1 Where an employee's existing sick leave entitlement has been exhausted, the University should give due consideration to granting additional paid sick leave in cases of serious unfair discrimination, harassment, hate speech or retaliation, where the employee, on medical advice, requires trauma counselling. - 11.2 In appropriate circumstances, the University may give consideration to assisting with the cost of the medical advice and trauma counselling, where such amounts are not covered by any applicable medical aid scheme.
+- 11.1 Where an employee's existing sick leave entitlement has been exhausted, the University should give due consideration to granting additional paid sick leave in cases of serious unfair discrimination, harassment, hate speech or retaliation, where the employee, on medical advice, requires trauma counselling. - 11.2 If unfair discrimination, harassment, hate speech or retaliation results in an employee being ill for longer than two weeks, the employee may be entitled to claim illness benefits in terms of section 20 of the Unemployment Insurance Act, 2001. - 11.3 In appropriate circumstances, the University may give consideration to assisting with the cost of the medical advice and trauma counselling, where such amounts are not covered by any applicable medical aid scheme.

-&lt;sup>5 On the same basis that this defence applies in terms of the Promotion of Equality and Prevention of Unfair Discrimination Act 4 of 2000.
+On the same basis that this defence applies in terms of the Promotion of Equality and Prevention of Unfair Discrimination Act 4 of 2000.

-12. SOCIAL ASSISTANCE
+12 SOCIAL ASSISTANCE

-Should it be deemed necessary by the Transformation Director, any complaint, or related intimidation or victimisation may be referred to the Student Support Services Division of the University in the case of students, or to EAP at UP (the employee assistance program) in the case of staff members, for counselling, attention and support.
+Should it be deemed necessary by the Transformation Director, any complaint, or related intimidation or victimisation may be referred to the Student Counselling Unit (SCU) of the University in the case of students, or to EAP at UP (the employee assistance program) in the case of staff members, for counselling, attention and support.
+These ameliorative measures may for example include change of student residence, where requested; change of academic classes and academic relief, where appropriate; and/or special leave (staff) or leave of absence (students), where appropriate.

-13. FUNDING
+13 FUNDING

-- 13.1 Adequate funds and resources must be allocated towards the implementation of this policy and allocated funds and resources must be efficiently utilised to ensure: - (a) the provision of coordinated, sensitised, specialised, professional, integrated and multi-disciplinary complainant-centred services; - (b) the appropriate and targeted training of all staff and students involved in implementing any aspect of the policy, including informal or formal complaints procedures, support and assistance to complainants; and - (c) effective awareness programmes around the policy, including preventative programmes. - 13.2 The allocated resources must be regularly monitored to ensure collective accountability. - 13.3 The Department of University Relations must support the Transformation Director in identifying and sourcing sustainable donor funding for the management of complaints lodged in terms of this policy.
+- 13.1 Adequate funds and resources must be allocated towards the implementation of this policy and allocated funds and resources must be efficiently utilised to ensure: - (a) the provision of coordinated, sensitised, specialised, professional, integrated and multi-disciplinary complainant-centred services; - (b) the appropriate and targeted training of all staff and students involved in implementing any aspect of the policy, including informal or formal complaints procedures, support and assistance to complainants; and - (c) effective awareness programmes around the policy, including preventative programmes. - 13.2 The allocated resources must be regularly monitored to ensure collective accountability. - 13.3 The Department of Institutional Advancement (DIA) must support the Transformation Director in identifying and sourcing sustainable donor funding for the management of complaints lodged in terms of this policy.

-14. PROMOTION OF SUBSTANTIVE EQUALITY
+14 PROMOTION OF SUBSTANTIVE EQUALITY